Skip to main content

 Mentor Expectations:

-• Provide a welcoming, inclusive environment for the students
+• Provide a welcoming environment for the students

 • Commit to developing a relationship with the student where mentoring will last past the summer, i.e. provide recommendation letters for residency applications, etc.